 She laid down naked on the ground, covered her face with a handkerchief, her privacy only protected by a gown laid across her.

 Both hands were tied to posts to make her body the shape of a cross.
 A stone the size of a fist was put under back.

 She once again refused to change her views and the first weight was laid on her.
 By 9 o'clock that morning, about eight hundred (0.4 tonnes) was in place.

 The stones crushed her ribs which pierced the skin.
 Within 15 minutes she was dead.

 Drugs administered by torturers and exorcists to produce desired states of mind, It may prove to be more significant than any opiate of narcotic used by alleged witches.

 In his Cautio Criminalis (1632) spee wrote that torture techniques who were unable to extract a confession from their victims forced them to drink a potion which produced disorders of the brain, thus leading to bizarre confessions.

-In this, the accused was tied at feet and hands and was lowered into cold water by a rope.
+The accused was tied at feet and hands then lowered into cold water by a rope.
 This rope was tied around the defendant's waist and had a knot a particular distance from the torso.
 If both knot and accused dipped beneath the surface of the water, the accused was proven innocent.
 If the knot was dry, the defendant was guilty.

-from the face of the earth, allowing only the
+symbolic washing sin from the face of the